 Don’t believe me?

 Log in to your Amazon account or check your bank’s account statement.
-Review all the purchases you’d made during the last 30 days?
-My guess is that you’ll find many things you no longer want.
+Review all the purchases you’ve made during the last 30 days.
+I guess that you’ll find many things you no longer want.

-Most companies search for ways to make your shopping experience easier, and this is a bad thing.
-Why?
-Because you’ll make your purchases faster each time–having less time to think.
+Most companies search for ways to make your shopping experience easier, and this can be a bad thing if we’re able to make purchases without much thought.

-Before you buy anything else use the 30-day rule.
-The rule goes like this–before purchasing any item write it down somewhere.
-For the next 30 days decide if this item is worth buying.
+Before you buy anything else, use the 30-day rule.
+The rule goes like this: Write it down somewhere before purchasing any item.
+For the next 30 days, decide if this item is worth buying.